exochron/MountJournalEnhanced/README.md

 - [List] Browse through mounts with Up/Down arrow keys
 - [List] Right Click on scroll buttons to quickly go to the top or bottom
 - [LDB] Change your flight style with the data broker plugin.
+- Assign pets to your mounts.
+They will be summoned as well, when you mount up.
 - Move equipment slot into display or top button bar to save some space (Retail only)
 - Display count of character specific mounts
 - Display mount related achievement points